linux-blktests/linux-block/Documentation/admin-guide/blockdev/zram.rst

 mem_used_max      	WO	reset the `mem_used_max` counter (see later) mem_limit         	WO	specifies the maximum amount of memory ZRAM can
-				use to store the compressed data writeback_limit   	WO	specifies the maximum amount of write IO zram can write out to backing device as 4KB unit writeback_limit_enable  RW	show and set writeback_limit feature comp_algorithm    	RW	show and change the compression algorithm algorithm_params	WO	setup compression algorithm parameters
+				use to store the compressed data writeback_limit   	WO	specifies the maximum number of physical pages zram can write out to backing device writeback_limit_enable  RW	show and set writeback_limit feature comp_algorithm    	RW	show and change the compression algorithm algorithm_params	WO	setup compression algorithm parameters